2gis/winphonedriver/README.md

 Windows Phone Driver
 ====================

 Selenium Driver for automated testing of Windows Phone 8.1 Silverlight applications.
+For automated testing of Universal Apps see [Windows Universal App Driver](https://github.com/2gis/windows-universal-app-driver).

 This repository hosts the code for the Windows Phone driver.
 You can use it for testing of native Windows Phone 8.1 applications.
 Currently it implements only limited subset of [WebDriver JSON Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) and supports testing only via an emulator (Windows phone 8.1).